-The results of the hypothesis test that was carried out show a significant influence between cyberloafing behavior that can reduce job satisfaction and the performance of dr. Sayidiman Magetan Hospital.
-This means that low cyberloafing behavior can increase job satisfaction and improve employee performance.
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between cyberloafing behavior that can reduce job satisfaction and also reduce the performance of employees of dr. Sayidiman Magetan Hospital.
+This means that low cyberloafing behavior can increase job satisfaction and can create employee performance.
 Job satisfaction has an effective role as a partial mediator between cyberloafing behavior and employee performance.
 Low cyberloafing behavior through job satisfaction improves employee performance.
-Low cyberloafing behavior and high job satisfaction encourage employees to increase effectiveness and work.
-Employees can complete their work effectively, minimizing errors when working with the facilities that have been provided.
-Low cyberloafing behavior and high job satisfaction encourage employees to increase independence at work.
-Employees can complete work tasks because it is their responsibility, and they can be responsible for the results of their work.
-Low cyberloafing behavior and high job satisfaction encourage employees to increase their commitment to work.
-Employees are committed to always working well and earnestly.
-Employees work well because they feel a bond with the hospital.
+Low cyberloafing behavior and through high job satisfaction encourage employees to increase effectiveness and work.

+Employees are able to complete their work effectively, minimizing errors in working with the facilities that have been provided.
+Low cyberloafing behavior and through high job satisfaction encourage employees to increase independence at work.
+Employees can complete work tasks because it is their responsibility, can be responsible for the results of their work.
+Low cyberloafing behavior and through high job satisfaction encourage employees to increase their commitment to work.
+Employees are committed to always working well, working earnestly.
+Employees work well because they feel a bond with the hospital